SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/01_graphit_overview.md

 - Ability to execute queries on LUDB, iterate over the results and use the returned values to create the response document.
 - Executes queries on interfaces other than Fabric.
 - Supports prepared statements.
 - Supports XML and JSON hierarchy, including queries in inner hierarchy levels.
-Usage of outer level query result as an argument.
+- Supports the usage of outer level query result as an argument.
 - Recursively generates nested tags and structures.
-- Enables tailoring the format of a value and efining whether to generate a tag when the values are null or empty
+- Enables tailoring the format of a value and defining whether to generate a tag when the values are null or empty.